j0y-ce/neuro_knowledge_base/_posts/Normal Brain MRI/2025-04-28-normal-brain-mri-post-1.md

 Regardless of the context in which the image is presented, the following principles will be helpful to any beginner approaching a brain MRI.

-First, identify the sequence.
-Different sequences will cause the same structure to appear differently and make others easier or harder to visualize.
+<b> First, identify the sequence.</b> Different sequences will cause the same structure to appear differently and make others easier or harder to visualize.
 You can use the following approach to identify the sequence you’re in for brain MRIs:

 <ol>
   <li>Ask, is the white matter brighter that the grey matter?